xebialabs/blueprints/azure/basic-aks-cluster/README.md

 * `password` is your `client_secret`
 * `tenant` is your `tenant_id`

-You already retrieved your `subscription_id` in the previous step.
+> Note: You already retrieved your `subscription_id` in the previous step.

 ## Usage